How to File Taxes as an Affiliate Marketer

 As an affiliate marketer, you’re entitled to deduct business expenses, which can help reduce your overall tax liability.
 Common deductible expenses for affiliate marketers include:

-Related Article: How to Choose the Best Affiliate Management Software
+Related Article: How to Add Affiliate Marketing to My Website

 – Website hosting and domain fees